 Can I use two VPNs at the same time on the same device?

 It is possible to connect two VPN clients to separate servers at the same time on a single device.
 However, this will generally not result in a multi-hop VPN as we have described above.
-Instead, multiple VPNs on a single device are typically set up for split tunneling.
+Instead, people using multiple VPNs on a single device are typically using them for split tunneling.
 In other words, it creates two parallel tunnels instead of a tunnel inside a tunnel.